wp-plugins/lightbox/readme.txt

 == Description ==

-Lightbox is the perfect tool for viewing photos.
-It is created specially for simplification of using, permits you to view larger version of images and giving an interesting design.
+Lightbox is a perfect tool for viewing photos.
+It is created especially for simplification of using, permits you to view larger version of images and giving an interesting design.
 With the help of slideshow and various styles, betray a unique image to your website

 ### If you think, that you found a bug in our [WordPress Lightbox](http://huge-it.com/lightbox) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).